Eye-tracked Virtual Reality: A Comprehensive Survey on Methods and Privacy Challenges: Eye-tracked Virtual Reality

 \subsubsection{Eye Event Classification}

-For the sake of data visualization and further analysis (e.g., offline analyses in psychology experiments that utilize eye tracking), eye movement is often divided into a sequence of consecutive events of different types like fixations, saccades, and smooth pursuits.
-This procedure is often referred to as eye movement event classification, eye movement segmentation, or eye movement event detection.
-Broadly speaking, fixations are defined as stable eye movements when eyes are focused on a specific area or volume, whereas saccades are fast and ballistic switches between consecutive fixations.
-These two eye movements are often combined in the temporal dimension to create visual scanpaths.
-In contrast to fixations and saccades, there are some other more fine-grained eye movements such as smooth pursuits, which are defined as eye movements that are fixated on a moving target.
+For data visualization and further offline analysis, eye movements are often divided into a sequence of consecutive events, like fixations, saccades, and smooth pursuits.
+This procedure is often referred to as eye movement event classification, segmentation, or event detection.
+Fixations are stable eye movements that occur when the eyes focus on a specific area or volume, whereas saccades are rapid and ballistic movements that switch between consecutive fixations.
+These two eye movements are combined in the temporal dimension to create visual scanpaths.
+In contrast to fixations and saccades, there are other, more fine-grained eye movements, such as smooth pursuits, which are defined as eye movements that follow a moving target.

-In accordance with Agtzidis and Dorr~\cite{EM_classification_HMD_360_agtzidis_and_dorr_ETRA19}, traditional classification methods such as~\cite{salvucci2000identifying, komogortsev2010standardization, dorr2010variability} which were designed for 2D monitor-based scenarios cannot be directly applied to eye movement event classification in VR HMDs due to the change in frame of reference.
-The authors suggested two approaches to alleviate such a problem: the first approach aims at the transplantation of 2D monitor-based classification algorithms to 3D Cartesian space, while the second approach projects HMD data onto 2D space such that traditional methods can be used without modification.
-Similar to other gaze-related tasks, eye event classification in VR suffers from data vacancy.
-In a subsequent study, Agtzidis et al.~\cite{360_event_detection_Agtzidis_MM_19} tried to address this issue.
-The authors gave explicit definitions to primary and secondary eye events and then proposed a two-stage annotation pipeline.
-Furthermore, the authors developed a rule-based eye event classifier for automatic event labeling.
-Based on these, the authors published an annotated eye-tracking dataset for 360$^{\circ}$ videos collected from 13 observers.
-Recently, Rolff et al.~\cite{rolff2022saccades} introduced a classification strategy that redefines eye event detection as a time-to-event problem.
-In comparison to traditional algorithms that divide eye movement into discrete events, the newly proposed model is capable of estimating the remaining time until the next saccade and predicting eye behavior in the near future.
+Traditional classification methods~\cite{salvucci2000identifying}, which were designed for 2D monitor-based scenarios, cannot be directly applied to eye movement event classification in VR HMDs due to the change in frame of reference~\cite{EM_classification_HMD_360_agtzidis_and_dorr_ETRA19}.
+The authors suggested two approaches to alleviate this problem: the first approach aims to transplant 2D monitor-based classification algorithms into 3D Cartesian space.
+At the same time, the second approach projects HMD data onto a 2D space, allowing traditional methods to be used without modification.

+Like other gaze-related tasks, eye event classification in VR suffers from data vacancy.
+To address this, prior work explicitly defined primary and secondary eye events and then proposed a two-stage annotation pipeline~\cite{360_event_detection_Agtzidis_MM_19}, and developed a rule-based eye event classifier for automatic event labeling.
+Furthermore, \cite{rolff2022saccades} introduced a classification strategy that redefines event detection as a time-to-event problem, and the newly proposed strategy can estimate the remaining time until the next saccade and predict eye behavior in the near future.